-Outsourcing freight operations to international freight companies enable businesses to grow faster by focussing on their core competencies along with many other benefits.
+Outsourcing freight operations to international freight companies enables businesses to grow faster by focusing on their core competencies along with many other benefits.
 However, sometimes unfounded myths and perceptions cause unnecessary confusion for Australian business owners and new importers/exporters which may deter them from using the services of international freight companies.

 These myths are commonly related to service levels, costs, controls, transparency and data security.
 International freight companies are likely aware of these myths and it is ideal to clarify these with their customers from the very beginning.
 Smart businesses also tend to clarify any misleading facts and clear any misconceptions they may have about freight forwarding services.

 Read on to learn the most common myths and misconceptions about international freight companies and learn the truth.

 1) Service quality is directly proportional to the size of the business volumes

 The biggest myth is that international freight companies are likely to give better service to large sized customers and may not care for customers with smaller volumes.
 The fact remains that international freight companies need all the volumes that they can get from big or small customers so they can utilise their maximum capacities and achieve profitable efficiencies with their operations.
 Whether the customer is big or small, expert international freight companies are likely to treat every customer as equal and provide the same level of service to retain them.